davideproment/research/contributions.md

 For the complete list of research contributions please refer to my [CV](/research/assets/DavideProment_fullCV.pdf).

 # Most recent talks
+- [Flying in a superfluid](/research/assets/slides/210525_Bath.pdf), webinar at the Applied and Interdisciplinary seminar series, University of Bath, UK (May 25, 2021)

+- [Flying in a superfluid: starting flow past an airfoil](/research/assets/slides/210319_Lille.pdf), webinar at the Nonlinear Waves series, Lille, France (March 19, 2021)

+- [Direct energy cascade in the two-dimensional Gross-Pitaesvkii model](/research/assets/slides/210209_QFNetwork.pdf), webinar at the [UK Quantum Fluids Network webinar series](https://uk-quantum-fluids-network.github.io/webinars/) (February 9, 2021) - [VIDEO OF THE TALK](https://youtu.be/Ti7RAIDN7Bw)

+- [Flying in a superfluid: starting flow past an airfoil](/research/assets/slides/201015_UEA.pdf), Applied Maths Research webinar at the School of Mathematics, University of East Anglia, UK (October 15, 2020)

 - [Flying in a superfluid: starting flow past an airfoil](/research/assets/slides/200520_Liverpool.pdf), webinar at the [Aerospace Engineering Research Programme](http://pcwww.liv.ac.uk/~cadot/Aerospace_engineering_research_programme.pdf), University of Liverpool, UK (May 20, 2020)

 - [Sound emission and irreversible dynamics during vortex reconnections in quantum fluids](/research/assets/slides/200506_ICMS.pdf), webinar at the [ICMS Waves in One World series](https://sites.google.com/view/waves-ow/) (May 06, 2020) - [VIDEO OF THE TALK](https://media.ed.ac.uk/media/1_aixkfyxa)